zammad/zammad-admin-documentation/manage/trigger/how-do-they-work.rst

       .. hint::

          You can also combine static text with placeholders for text fields.
-         Remember that the placeholders value has to be known during trigger runtime.
+         Remember that the placeholders' values have to be known during trigger runtime.

          Learn more about :doc:`/system/variables`.